to-miz/sse_mathfun_extension/README.md

 The tan, cot, atan, atan2 are written by Tolga Mizrak.

 sse_mathfun_extension.h serves as an extension to sse_mathfun.h, implementing tan, cot, atan and atan2.
+It is written as an extension to sse_mathfun.h instead of modifying it, just because I didn't want to maintain a modified version of the original library.
+This way switching to a newer version of the original library won't be a hassle.

 License: zlib (same as sse_mathfun.h)